 The pro-fossil fuel crowd has vast riches for PR campaigns, so those fighting for a just transition to a low-carbon economy are going to have to get creative, get connected with all kinds of people, and ultimately get better resourced to have a decent chance at taking back the conversation.

 Read more about the Global Petroleum Show in our article Checking in with the oil crowd.
-Later in September we’ll be publishing an third article, online-only, on next hotspots for extraction and forays into digital disruption of the oilfield.
+In winter 2019 we’ll be publishing a third article, online-only, on next hotspots for extraction and forays into digital disruption of the oilfield.